Updated: Feb 13

-Let me first start by saying that this blog is not going to tell you that putting your dog on a raw diet will be a cure to your dogs allergies, this false promise brings pet parents a lot of stress and guilt that they're doing something wrong.
+Let me first start by saying that this article is not going to tell you that putting your dog on a fresh food diet (non-kibble) will be a cure to your dogs skin issue, this false promise brings pet parents a lot of stress and guilt that they're doing something wrong.
 Skin allergies are a very complex disorder, often a mix of genetic and environmental factors.

 I currently live with 2 dogs affected by allergies and how they express these allergies are different...because they are different dogs.
-In the past I have also had a highly allergic Great Dane (shown in the photo), it was such a horrible case and his quality of life was greatly affected, when he died at 5 after his 2nd blockage surgery from eating non-food items because he had to live on steroids that made him super hungry, he had mange and a number of abscesses, he looked horrible and he felt it too.
+In the past I have also had a highly allergic Great Dane (shown in the photo), it was such a horrible case and his quality of life was greatly affected, when he died at 5 after his 2nd blockage surgery from eating non-food items because he had to live on steroids that made him super hungry, he had mange and a number of abscesses, he looked horrible and he felt it too - so please know, I feel your pain.

 What I learned with this dog was truly, what works for one dog does not necessarily work for another dog because the reason for their allergies are completely individual to them.
-So, before you go and buy that non-medicated shampoo that works for thousands of other dogs, understand that it probably won't work for your dog but hey, if it's in your budget and it's safe for your dog, give it a whirl, but you're probably about to get on a merry-go round that you won't get off because you'll live in hope that the next one will work.
+So, before you go and buy that non-medicated shampoo that works for thousands of other dogs, understand that it probably won't work for your dog but hey, if it's in your budget and it is safe for your dog, give it a whirl, but you're probably about to get on a merry-go round that you won't get off because you will live in hope that the next one will work.

 Contact irritants are completely different to allergies, these are things that only cause your dog to be reactive when they come in contact with them such as wandering dew, carpet deodorizers, air fresheners, fly sprays, lawn fertilizer, weed killer etc.